adiabatic/predictions/README.5.md

 ### `happened`

-Either a boolean (yes/no/true/false) or null (~).
-Use yes/true for something that did happen, no/false for something that definitely didn’t happen, and ~ for weird ambiguous results that you want to throw out of any analysis.
+If present, either true, false, or null.
+Use true for something that did happen, false for something that definitely didn’t happen.
+Use null for either:

+- things that may yet happen (but haven’t happened yet)
+- for weird results that you want to exclude from consideration (see “cause for exclusion” below)

-### `cause for exclusion` (name subject to change)
+### `cause for exclusion`

 A string.
 Put any explanation you want in it.